Manuel Margot Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.

-- The Yankees have the fifth-ranked team ERA across all MLB pitching staffs (3.54).
+- Yankees pitchers combine to rank 13th in baseball in home runs allowed (41 total, 1.1 per game).

-- The Yankees surrender the 10th-fewest home runs in baseball (33 total, one per game).
+- German (2-2) gets the starting nod for the Yankees in his eighth start of the season.
+He has a 4.35 ERA in 39 1/3 innings pitched, with 44 strikeouts.

-- The right-hander's last time out was on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while allowing five hits.
+- His last appearance was on Saturday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.